dlsniper/logalyzer/README.md

 CloudFront and Nginx log analyzer

-This was originally created to help parsing the log files of CloudFront and get some statistics out of it.
+This was originally created to help parsing the log files of CloudFront and get some statistics out of them.

-A big thank you goes to [motain GmbH](http://motain.de) for allowing this to be open sourced.

 Parameters